Connect with others who understand.

 • The start of menstrual periods

-Children with CAH can show signs of puberty as early as 2 years old.
 Reach out to your doctor if you feel your child’s body might be developing too fast.

-6. Acne
+5. Acne

-7. Shorter Height
+6. Shorter Height

-8. Irregular Periods
+7. Irregular Periods

-9. Fertility Problems
+8. Fertility Problems

 While some symptoms of CAH are present at birth or early childhood, others may not be noticed until early adulthood.
 Adults with CAH can experience infertility.
-Some people with CAH may be more likely to have a miscarriage.
+Some people with nonclassic CAH may be more likely to have a miscarriage.

 Symptom or Side Effect?